voucherifyio/voucherify-android-sdk/README.md

 ```

 Current list of features:
-- validate voucher based on its code and optionally order amount (required for gift vouchers)
+- validate a voucher based on its code and optionally order amount (required for gift vouchers)
+- redeem a voucher

 Every method has a corresponding asynchronous extension which can be accessed through the `async()` or 'rx()' method of the vouchers module.